 Octopus blood sometimes appears bluish in color.
 That’s because it has a high copper content – this turns blue as it dissolves in plasma.

 15. The octopus can be really picky about their living situations.

 Some octopuses enjoy socializing, living in groups of up to 40!
 Others prefer a solitary life – sounds similar to us in that regard!

 FAQs about Octopuses

 In some cases, yes - the blue-ringed octopus, for example, produces extremely deadly venom.

 It's pretty rare.
 The octopus is only ever likely to eat things smaller than itself, and while there are giant octopuses out there, they normally won't attack unless threatened.

 It's a difficult one - octopuses actually disperse ink from the same opening through which they get rid of bodily waste and excess water - but it's not exactly farting!

-Did we miss any interesting facts about octopus?
+Do you know any fun facts about octopus?
 Share them in the comments!

-And if you’re fascinated about sea life and want to dive in to see it up close, check out these fun facts about scuba diving!
+Are you fascinated with sea life?
+Dive in to see it up close, with these fun facts about scuba diving!